-Our findings of common symptoms (fatigue, shortness of breath, confusion, and headache) are consistent with prior reports.1-3 Similarly, we found that symptoms were persistent for more than 12 months among approximately half of those infected with SARS-CoV-2 who reported symptoms lasting at least one month.
-This is consistent with the prior literature that symptoms present for more than 3 months tend not to self-resolve,1 but higher than estimates that only 15% of individuals with symptoms at 3 months continue to have symptoms beyond 1 year.2
+Our findings of common symptoms (fatigue, shortness of breath, confusion, and headache) are consistent with prior reports [1-3].
+Similarly, we found that symptoms were persistent for more than 12 months among approximately half of those infected with SARS-CoV-2 who reported symptoms lasting at least 1 month.
+This is consistent with the prior literature that symptoms present for more than 3 months tend not to self-resolve [1], but it is higher than estimates that only 15% of individuals with symptoms at 3 months continue to have symptoms beyond 1 year [2].